gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 like the following:

 1. Get list of Okta originated groups visible to the user.
-2. Assign groups to user in Okta, record `OktaAssignment` objects with description set to `reconcilator`.
+2. Assign groups to user in Okta, record `OktaAssignment` objects with `source` set to `reconcilator`.
 3. Get list of Okta originated applications visible to user.
 4. Assign applications to user in Okta only if the user doesn't currently have access to these applications.
 This will prevent users from being directly assigned to applications where they already have group access to an application.
-Record `OktaAssignment` objects with description set to `reconciliator`.
+Record `OktaAssignment` objects with `source` set to `reconciliator`.
 5. Analyze currently valid access requests for this user and ensure that the user has the access specified in the access request.
 If an associated `OktaAssignment` object had any actions marked as `FAILED`, update the status for these actions.
+6. Look for `OktaAssignment` objects that are no longer reflected by the previous calculated state and clean them up, calling the Okta API if necessary.

 This process will run every 2 minutes for all logged in users, and will additionally run when a user has logged in.